OldStarFox/weathertracker/README.md

 ## Limitations

 Open Weather Map data is limited by the number of API calls in a 24 hour period and they have different rates.
 The application was built with this in mind and will rate limit the calls to not go over the thresholds.
-If you are using a paied servive from Open Weather you may override the rates using the following environment variables on your docker container.
+If you are using a payed service from Open Weather you may override the rates using the following environment variables on your docker container.
 - ONE_API_DAILY_RATE_LIMIT=1000 (default)
 - WEATHER_API_DAILY_RATE_LIMIT=86400 (default)
 - AIR_POLUTION_API_DAILY_RATE_LIMIT=86400 (default)